 This kind of protein is next only to the protein we get from animal foods, many of which contain high levels of saturated fat and dietary cholesterol.

 Does Soylent have soy?
 Yes.
-At Soylent, we use soy protein isolate as the core to our powders, drinks, and more.
-Soy protein isolate has great bioavailability, which is why we chose it as the base to all of our meal replacement shakes and drinks.
-A foods bioavailability is the level at which it is absorbed into the digestive system.
+At Soylent, we use soy protein isolate as the core of our powders, drinks, and more.
+Soy protein isolate has great bioavailability, which is why we chose it as the base for all of our meal replacement shakes and drinks.
+A food's bioavailability is the level at which it is absorbed into the digestive system.
 And, according to the Protein Digestibility-Corrected Amino Acid Score, soy isolate has a score of 1.0, the highest possible score it can get.
 In addition to being the only plant-based protein that scored this well, we also chose soy isolate because of its smooth, consistent texture.
 It creates the optimal flavor profile and health benefits.